pyg-team/pytorch_geometric/docs/source/notes/jit.rst

 Creating Jittable GNN Operators
 --------------------------------

-All PyTorch Geometric GNN operators are tested to be convertible to a TorchScript program.
+All PyTorch Geometric :class:`~torch_geometric.nn.conv.MessagePassing` operators are tested to be convertible to a TorchScript program.
 However, if you want your own GNN module to be jittable, you need to account for the following two things:

 1. As one would expect, your :meth:`forward` code may need to be adjusted so that it passes the TorchScript compiler requirements, *e.g.*, by adding type notations.
-2. You need to tell the :class:`~torch_geometric.nn.conv.message_passing.MessagePassing` module the types that you pass to the :func:`~torch_geometric.nn.conv.message_passing.MessagePassing.propagate` function.
+2. You need to tell the :class:`~torch_geometric.nn.conv.message_passing.MessagePassing` module the types that you pass to its :func:`~torch_geometric.nn.conv.message_passing.MessagePassing.propagate` function.
    This can be achieved in two different ways:

    1. Declaring the type of propagation arguments in a dictionary called :obj:`propagate_type`: